Gaurav-Kushwaha-1225/NeurIPS-Open-Polymer-Prediction-2025/README.md

 The multi-model approach proved effective, with each specialized GNN architecture capturing different aspects of polymer structure-property relationships.

-Despite the disappointing final result, this project significantly advanced my understanding of:
-- Graph Neural Networks for molecular property prediction
-- Polymer chemistry and structure-property relationships
-- Competition strategy and psychological factors in high-stakes decisions
-- The value of systematic approaches over last-minute pivots

 ## Resources and References

 ### Competition Links